TinfoilHat0/Defending-Against-Backdoors-with-Robust-Learning-Rate/README.md

 ![Screenshot](performance.png) ![Screenshot](poison_acc.png)

-On the left, we see both no attack case (blue), and attack-with-no-defense (red) case has similar performances, and attack-with-RLR follows them closely for validation accuracy.
+On the left, we see both no attack case (blue), and attack-with-no-defense (red) case has similar performances, and attack-with-RLR (orange) follows them closely for validation accuracy.
 For the backdoor accuracy however (right), attack-with-no-defense completely fails, where as RLR almost completely elimates the backdoor as evidenced by its accuracy.